tongzhao96/M.S.Application/README.md

 This should explain how the MSDS program fits into your short- and long-term educational and career goals.
 (500 word limit.)
 Two letters of recommendation should be submitted electronically through the online system.
 Once you have saved the contact information for a particular reference within the online application, that individual will receive instructions via email for submitting a letter of recommendation on your behalf.
 It is preferable (but not required) for at least one letter to be from an individual with substantial knowledge of your academic accomplishments. https://datascience.virginia.edu/degrees/info/application-details
+---
+### JHU -MS in DS
+**Fall 2020: Jan.9 2020 **.
+NOTE: GRE scores are not required, but you are encouraged to submit them if you have them.